tuscanicz/php-aws-snapshots/readme.md

  - backup interval
  - volume description (you can set it dynamically)

 Finally wire the services and test run your cli task.
+You can also change a description prefix that is used by this library to pick snapshots from the server.
+This is done via the second argument of ```Snapshots::run()```
 ```php
 <?php